primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

             * To provide isolation between programs accessing a database concurrently.
-If this isolation is not provided, the program's outcome are possibly erroneous.
+If this isolation is not provided, the programs' outcomes are possibly erroneous.

         (via Wikipedia)